coady/multimethod/README.md

 method[type, ...] = func    # register function by explicit types
 ```

-Multimethods support any types that satisfy the `issubclass` relation, including abstract base classes in `collections.abc` and `typing`.
+Multimethods support any types that satisfy the `issubclass` relation, including abstract base classes in `collections.abc`.
+Note `typing` aliases do not support `issubclass` consistently, and are no longer needed for subscripts.
+Using ABCs instead is recommended.
 Subscripted generics are supported:
 * `Union[...]` or `... | ...`
 * `Mapping[...]` - the first key-value pair is checked
 * `tuple[...]` - all args are checked